Net-Mist/tell-me-the-odds/Readme.md

 ## Technology stack

-This code was written in Rust 1.75.0.
+- This code was written in Rust 1.75.0.

-For linter, formatter, test, code coverage and code security audit, please refer to the CI in `.github/workflow`

-given the number of star in the galaxy, the code may handle a large amont of data => Rust
+### CI

+- A github action perform a security audit every day.
+More specifically:
+  - cargo-deny check for security vulnerabilities, license violation, unmaintained projects and several other things
+  - cargo-audit for a second security audit.
+Seems to find more stuff than cargo-deny
+- A second CI run the classic steps:

+  - format with `cargo-fmt`
+  - lint with `clippy`
+  - build and test in dev mode
+  - build and test again in release mode
+  - build the docker image
+  - push the docker image to dockerhub

+## TODO

+- coverage is missing
+- bulding the docker image
+- pushing to dockerhub with a dev tag
+- release-please
+- release protocol
+- front
+- Instrumented
+- observability
-test:
+- test:
   - full black-box tests for the endpoints
   - some scenario tests for the example provided in the documentation
   - unit-test inside the code

-or the backend of the technical test.

-Instrumented
-observability
-database migrations
-automated tests
-benchmark

-coverage

-Questions:

-Hello !
-Thanks a lot.
-I've had a look at the test and I have a couple of question regarding the technical requirements:

-- Is it possible to have an upper-bound for the number of planets, the number of bounty hunters, the number of routes and the countdown ?
-- Should I consider that the database containing the ROUTES table can be load in memory, or should I consider that in the real application this database is too big, and I should only query it (as if it wasn't sqlite)?
-- Is it possible to have some details on the hardware of the Millennium Falcon ?
-Is it running x86-64 or ARM ?
-Is it running Linux, MacOS or Windows ?
-Is there a maximum limit of CPU/RAM/Time that I should be aware of?
-- How many simultaneous connections are expected to the server ?
-- Are you expecting 2 different servers for serving the front and the back ?
-Or could the backend be responsible serving the frontend ?

-- How strong are the DB assumptions ?
-When executing a `.schema ROUTES` on the DB file, it gave: `CREATE TABLE routes (    origin TEXT,    destination TEXT,    travel_time UNSIGNED INTEGER);`, so nothing prevent the origin and destination to be null or empty.